Access to Public Computers

 Booking Computer Time

 You can book a computer at the circulation desk of your branch, over the phone, or by using the self-booking system.
-You can also book a computer from home with our PC Reservation service.

 To book computer time, you will need your 14-digit library card number and 4-digit PIN.
 See our Internet Policy for more details.

 We have French computers at our Central, Calvin Park and Pittsburgh Branches.
 These computers have French keyboards, and their software is also in French.
 You are welcome to surf the Web or create documents in the language of your choice.

 As part of the interactive media features, the children's departments at Calvin Park, Isabel Turner, Central and Rideau Heights provide access to games on designated computers.

 Can I bring my own disks (CD, DVD, flash drive, memory card)?

 All of our computers are able to read CDs, DVDs, and have USB ports able to read flash drives.
 Flash drives may also be available for purchase at the reference desk for $8.00.